BlockchainCommons/Research/papers/bcr-2026-006-signature-context.md

 ## Abstract

 This document specifies Known Value predicates for expressing the context and capacity in which signatures are made in Gordian Envelopes.
-These predicates apply to ALL signature types — self-attestations, peer endorsements, and binding agreements — enabling clear expression of signing role, authority conferral, and authority chains.
+These predicates apply to ALL signature types — self-attestations, peer endorsements, and binding agreements — enabling clear expression of signing role and representation.

 This BCR depends on [BCR-2026-005: General Assertion Predicates](bcr-2026-005-general-assertions.md) for lifecycle management.